 Why the ‘A, B, C’ song is not helpful to beginner readers

-The most important skill when learning to read is the ability to ‘blend‘ (push together) sounds in words.
+The most-important skill when learning to read is the ability to ‘blend’ (push together) sounds in words.
 In order to do this, beginner readers need to have an automatic recall of the sounds of the letters of the alphabet.
 The ‘A, B, C’ song teaches letter names.

 Some children can handle learning both letter names and sounds together.
-But many children get confused as letter names do not help children remember the sound the letters represent.
+However, many get confused: in English, most letter names and letter sounds are not the same.
+Letter names do not help children to remember the sounds the letters represent.

+Take the letter ‘e’, for example: its name is pronounced ‘ee’, but the initial sound children need to know is /e/ as in ‘egg’.
 When the child reads the letter ‘e’ they may confuse the two sounds.
 They may read a word like ‘fed’ as ‘feed’.

 Here are some other examples:

-For beginner readers this may be very confusing.
-So we would recommend that WHILE beginner readers are learning the sounds of the alphabet, teachers should teach only the letter sounds.
-Once the child can recall the sounds of the alphabet confidently and automatically – only then should the use of letter names and the
+For beginner readers, this may be very confusing.
+We recommend that, while beginner readers are learning the sounds of the alphabet, teachers should teach only the letter sounds.
+Only once a child can recall the sounds of the alphabet confidently and automatically should the use of letter names and the ‘A, B, C’ song be encouraged in class.

-If you have comments on this recommendation or experience you can share, please do add them to this blog.
+If you have comments on this recommendation, or experience you can share, please do add them to this blog.

 Comments